We extend warm greetings to those who are new to the Guild, and gratitude

 of London Theatre.

-The focus of our proceedings was a beautiful new floor
+The focus of our April 2022 proceedings was a new memorial stone, carved by WAYNE

 SIR JOHN GIELGUD.
-By design the occasion linked two resonant birthdays,
+By design the month selected for the occasion linked two birthdays,

 Shakespeare's 458th (the playwright was baptized on April 26, 1564) and